vikchupak/AWS/course.md

      - A service-linked role is linked directly to an AWS service
      - Service-linked roles are predefined by the service and include all the permissions that the service requires to call other AWS services on your behalf
      - PassRole
-       - A role is assigned to the service
+       - A role is assigned(linked) to the service
        - The service has to assume the role to get required access
        - You has PassRole policy which says you allow the service to really assume the role when you calling the service
        - Better mental model